riveraja/blog/posts/Testing MGR.md

 group_replication_applier	64dcef67-723b-11e6-bc5b-00163ecd120f	gr2	3306	ONLINE
 ```

-However, a network connection problem on a particular node is not as easy to recover that a killed node.
+However, a network connection problem on a particular node is not as easy to recover than a killed node.

+#### Recovering a node after a network problem

 To simulate I used iptables to block then eventually unblock port 6606, this port is used for GCS (XCOM) group communication.